jpourtois/phage-antibiotics/README.md

 # phage-antibiotics

-This repositery contains all code written for "The Impact of Pf Bacteriophages on the Fitness of Pseudomonas aeruginosa: A Mathematical Modeling Approach"
+This repositery contains all code written for "Filamentous bacteriophages and the competitive interaction between Pseudomonas aeruginosa strains under antibiotic treatment: a modelling study"

 ### There are three main files, which run the analysis and generate all figures in the paper and Supplementary Material: